strmlineapp-ux/agileflow/src/docs/design-system.md

     - **Item-level**: To maintain a clean UI, action icons like "Remove User" or "Delete Badge" must appear only when hovering over their specific context.
 This is achieved by adding a `group` class to the *individual item's container*.
 The icon button inside is then styled with `opacity-0 group-hover:opacity-100`.
 It is critical that parent containers (like the main card) do **not** also have a `group` class if it is not intended to trigger the item's hover state, as nested group classes can cause all item icons to appear at once.
     - **Card-level**: Deleting an entire card (like a Team or Collection) is a high-impact action.
 To prevent accidental clicks, this functionality should be placed within a `<DropdownMenu>` in the card's header, not triggered by a direct hover icon.
 -   **Drag-to-Duplicate**:
-    -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone.
+    -   **Interaction**: A designated "Add New" icon (`<Button>`) acts as a drop zone, implemented using the `useDroppable` hook from `dnd-kit`.
 While a card is being dragged, this zone becomes highlighted to indicate it can accept a drop.
     -   **Behavior**: Dropping any card (pinned or not, from the main board or the shared panel) onto this zone creates a deep, independent copy of the original.
 The new card is given a unique ID, a modified name (e.g., with `(Copy)`), and is placed immediately after the original in the list.
 Its ownership is assigned to the current user's context, and its member list is reset to be empty.
 -   **Drag-to-Assign**: This pattern allows sub-items (like **Users** or **Badges**) to be moved between different parent cards.
     - **Interaction**: A user can drag an item (e.g., a User) from one card's list.
-    - **Behavior**: As the item is dragged over another card, that card's drop zone becomes highlighted.
+    - **Behavior**: As the item is dragged over another card, that card's drop zone (using `useDroppable`) becomes highlighted.
 Dropping the item assigns it to the new card's collection.
-The original item may be removed or remain, depending on the context (e.g., assigning a user to a new admin group might not remove them from the old one).
+The original item may be removed or remain, depending on the context.
 This is handled by the `onDragEnd` logic.
 -   **Layout Stability**: To prevent "janky" or shifting layouts during a drag operation (especially when dragging an item out of one card and over another), ensure that the container cards (e.g., `TeamCard`) maintain a consistent height.
 This is achieved by making the card a `flex flex-col` container and giving its main content area `flex-grow` to make it fill the available space, even when a draggable item is temporarily removed.
 A `ScrollArea` can be used within the content to manage overflow if the list is long.
 -   **Application**: This is the required pattern for managing Pages, Calendars, Teams, and Badge Collections.